Shah Jahan Mosque, Thatta: Brick work

-The mosque features extensive brickwork laid in geometric patterns, which is a decorative element unusual for Mughal era mosques, and is an element of Timurid architecture adopted for use in the mosque.
+The mosque features extensive brickwork laid in geometric patterns, which is a decorative element unusual for Mughal-era mosques, and is an element of Timurid architecture adopted for use in the mosque.
 The mosque's brickwork was also influenced by Sindhi vernacular styles, which in turn was influenced by Persian architecture.
 Brick work is most notable in the arcades surrounding the central courtyard, while concentric rings of brick are used to embellish the underside of peripheral domes.

 Layout

 The layout of the mosque may have been influenced by the conservative Timurid-style Humayun Mosque in Kachhpura, near the city of Agra, in modern-day India.
 The main entryway into the mosque complex is through a Persian-style charbagh, or quadrangle garden.

 It has a four-iwan layout.
 The main prayer hall is set to the west of its central courtyard, which features iwans, or portals, in each of its four cardinal directions.
 The courtyard is rectangular in shape, and measures 169 ft by 97 ft.
 It is surrounded by aisled galleries, which are lined with 33 arches.

-The mosque's mihrab features pierced screens – an element that is commonly employed on Mughal funerary monuments, but unusual in Mughal mosques.
+The mosque's mihrab features pierced screens—an element that is commonly employed on Mughal funerary monuments, but unusual in Mughal mosques.
 The mosque features excellent acoustics; a person speaking on one end of the dome can be heard from the other end when the speech exceeds 100 decibels.
 Prayers in the main prayer hall can be heard throughout the entire building.

 The mosque is unusual for its lack of minarets.
 It has a total of 93 domes, the most of any structure in Pakistan.

 Conservation

 Restoration works were carried out by Emperor Aurangzeb in 1692, as well as by Murad Ali Khan Talpur in 1812.
-The mosque was inscribed on the tentative UNESCO World Heritage list in 1993, but has not been conserved to the same high standards as the Wazir Khan Mosque or Badshahi Mosque in northern Pakistan.
+The mosque was inscribed on the tentative UNESCO World Heritage list in 1993, but has not been conserved to the same high standards as the Wazir Khan Mosque or Badshahi Mosque in central Pakistan.